Pimpmobile: Customization

+The rear of the 1971-72 Cadillac "Superfly" Fleetwood Eldorado Pimpmobile, that was custom built by the shop Dunham Coach in Boonton, New Jersey in the 1970s.
+The rear customization includes the chrome trunk door belt straps, round continental tire "hump" on the trunk door, and custom rear chrome bumpers.

 Typically, a pimpmobile conversion includes such items as round headlight covers (commonly known as "Superfly" headlights), grille caps, a 1941 "goddess"-style hood ornament, "Lake pipes", thick padded vinyl tops, wide whitewall tires (nicknamed "Gangsta Walls"), chrome hubcaps with spokes, custom-designed, high-end stereo systems, and shag or velour interiors.
 The dashboard area might be enhanced with aftermarket steering wheels or tachometers mounted on top of the dash.
 Custom paint jobs were common, often in non-traditional or garish colors like purple or orange, with special touches such as using two colors of paint (for the upper and lower parts of the body), metal flake or pearlescent paint, or pinstriping.
 Some car owners also added custom murals or airbrushed images on the hood.
 The most status-obsessed customizers even added small crystal chandeliers for interior lighting and small 12 volt-powered colour TVs, VCRs, bar-size refrigerators, and, in a few rare cases, in which former hearses were converted into pimpmobiles, a small bed in the backseat area.